protonish/cipherdaug-nmt/README.md

-# cipherdaug-nmt
-Official code for the paper CipherDAug: Ciphertext based Data Augmentation for Neural Machine Translation published at ACL 2022 main conference.
+The official code for the paper **CipherDAug: Ciphertext based Data Augmentation for Neural Machine Translation** published at ACL 2022 main conference.

 # Generating ciphertexts from plaintext